SRI set to launch Dunlop tires in Europe as it targets early delivery of 2030 goals

 The increase is being driven by sales of ‘Synchro Weather’ all-season tires in Japan, launches of new Dunlop products in North America and Australia, planned market entry in Europe this year, and growth in OE business in Japan and China.

-"We have received strong expectations from OEMs for Dunlop's brand strength, technological capabilities, and production capacity," SRI said.
+"We have received strong expectations from OEMs for Dunlop's brand strength, technological capabilities, and production capacity," said SRI, adding that it would build on this momentum by strengthening local development capabilities and enhancing product value.

-On the manufacturing side, SRI said it was accelerating investment in production equipment for high-performance tires while continuing to upgrade existing factories under its "in-house new factory" strategy.
+On the manufacturing side, SRI is accelerating investment in production equipment for high-performance tires while continuing to upgrade existing factories under its "in-house new factory" strategy.

-The company highlighted its Sun-Titan manufacturing system, introduced at its largest production facility in Thailand, which improves productivity.
-(ERJ report)
+The company highlighted its Sun-Titan manufacturing system, as introduced at its largest production facility in Thailand.
+Designed to improve productivity, the system also supports the manufacture of lightweight tires with improved fuel efficiency.

 The group now intends to deploy the manufacturing concept globally as it upgrades production capacity for premium products.

-On the supply side, SRI said it aimed to establish a supply system capable of responding to customer demand “in a short period of time.”
+On the supply side, SRI aims to establish a supply system capable of responding to customer demand “in a short period of time.”

 This, it said, enabled the group to continue its supply to meet customer needs.